akliek/OrthodoxCanonicalClassFormCreator/README.md

 # Orthodox

-This program creates a Header with class and src file of class in Orthodox canonical form.
+This program creates a header with a class and a src file of class in Orthodox canonical form.